mik-tf/gits/README.md

 - `gits init`: Initialize a new Git repository and push to GitHub
 - `gits new [name]`: Create a new branch and switch to it
 - `gits revert <number>`: Revert to a specified number of commits ago
+- `gits unrevert`: Cancel the last revert operation
 - `gits help`: Display help information

 For detailed usage information, run `gits help`.

 ### Revert Function

-The new `revert` function allows you to easily revert to a previous state:
+The `revert` function allows you to easily revert to a previous state:

 ```bash
 gits revert <number>